NieuwlandGeo/SLDReader/README.md

 #### PointSymbolizer
 Marks with well known symbol names are supported: circle, square, triangle, star, cross, x, hexagon, octagon.
 ExternalGraphic icons are supported.

 Wellknown names that reference a symbol library, like ```ttf://CustomFont#42``` are not supported.
 The Size and Rotation elements may be dynamic by using the PropertyName element.

+Only one Graphic per PointSymbolizer is supported.
+Each Graphic can only have one Mark or one ExternalGraphic.

 #### LineSymbolizer
 Only these static css-parameters are supported: